 - Any services that are court-ordered or a requirement of adjudicated legal sanctions.

-- Services that are mandated from other areas/persons of the university with the exception of the following: cases under the purview of the Early Alert Referred Program, and Wellness Assessments.
+- Services that are mandated from other areas/persons of the university with the exception of the following: cases under the purview of the Early Alert Referral Program, and Wellness Assessments.